 Our favourite XE, though, is the 178bhp diesel with Jaguar’s eight-speed automatic gearbox.
 It emits just 111g/km CO2, which sadly pushes it into band C, but you’re still looking at just £30 per year in VED – less than half a tank of fuel.
 Even the all-wheel drive version, introduced with a model update in late 2015, emits just 123g/km.

 That all means you’re looking at 74.3mpg at the best end of the diesel scale and 60.1mpg at the other, which means in any event you’ll comfortably exceed 50mpg in daily driving – and 60mpg in the lower powered manual.
 It also means that the benefit-in-kind (BIK) tax you’ll outlay on the XE will be relatively small, a combination of reasonable list prices across the board and low CO2 emissions; the BIK rating of the 161bhp manual is just 15%.

 It is worth noting, however, that the Jaguar’s two main rivals – the BMW 3 Series and the Mercedes-Benz C-Class – have much larger engine ranges and therefore lower entry prices.
-The base price for a BMW 318i is some £2,000 lower than the cheapest XE, but the BMW has a manual gearbox and is less powerful than the automatic Jag.
+The base price for a BMW 318i is some £2,000 lower than the cheapest XE, for example.

 In general the XE doesn’t have the price advantage over rivals that some Jaguars have had, but all models tend to be slightly better equipped than rivals like-for-like.
 In such a hugely competitive sector, we’d expect maintenance costs for the Jaguar to be on par with rivals, too.